 They realize the score that has been calculated is likely not the consumer’s most accurate score because the model is ignoring certain aspects of the credit report.

 And FICO isn’t the only scoring system that has this specialized treatment of items that are currently being investigated.
+If you check your credit score using the VantageScore model, you may run into a similar occurrence.

 According to Sarah Davies, Vice President of Analytics and Product Management at VantageScore Solutions, “While an account is documented as ‘Account information disputed by consumer under the Fair Credit Reporting Act (XB)’, it is temporarily excluded from consideration by the VantageScore model.